 It has been a year.
 Twenty-four posts reflecting on the nature of the relationship between the Universe and Consciousness.
 The lessons I learned and what I remain convinced of is that Poetry and Philosophy are part of the new Age of Wonder, of a participative approach to the unveiling of the Universe.
 I plan for the next twelve months to post one or two articles every month, still resolute to strike the right balance between academic rigor and a sense of poetry.

 On this one-year anniversary, I pause and dwell on the symbolism of Richard Powers’ book, The Overstory, hoping for a poetic intermission.
 What is a tree?
 I asked.
 Can it feel my touch?
 Can it communicate?
 Let’s imagine a tree that dominates its surroundings, a witness of what unfolds through time, guardian of memories.
-And now let’s imagine a more imposing, invisible tree overlooking Earth and humanity.
+And now let’s imagine a more imposing, invisible tree overlooking the Earth and humanity.
 This is how I feel about Richard Powers’novel.

 I started to read The Overstory and felt as if it were narrated by a tree that sees time differently from us as life events occur in a blink of an eye, “a couple of new fissures, an inch of added rings”.
 From kings in the forest, some have become lone lighthouses “in a grain-filled sea”, hopeless souls in the brutal landscape of cities.
 Is it our existential anguish that binds our souls to trees?

 Hope however is what is given to us by those lone lighthouses -- an inspiration to guide us into the future.
 I seek to discover in the midst of nature the symbolism attached to every tree, stone, and animal.
-As we are standing upright on our two feet, so do trees, “vertical passages” between Earth and Heaven.
+As we are standing upright on our two feet, so do trees, “vertical passages” between the Earth and Heaven.
 Solitary figures or multiple figures lost in the landscape.
 Filiform bodies, stripped of substance, erased memories in a city skyline.
 Trees, like threads, stretch and extend bridges between the telluric entrails of the Earth and the sky.
 In a life-and-death struggle with urbanization, deforestation, and pollution, trees are not crippled.
 In the long run, individual shadows have disappeared and yet reappeared miles away.
 In a surprising story of survival, seeds are constantly in motion.

 Under the lid of the cosmic prison evolves the Earth around the Sun, populated by billions of beings and their inner selves, cloaked in disguise, with their face masked even in solitude.
 Trees witness our demise, the way our mind, disconnected, is wrapped with emotions searching for those vertical threads that our physical hands can’t grasp.
 Trees witness our transmogrification at every stage of life evolution in the quest of order in the midst of chaos and a new representation of ourselves.